cxa/NonConsumableIAPHelper/README.md

-# Non-Consumable In App Purchase Helper
+# Non-Consumable In-App Purchase Helper

-Tried of writing redundant codes non-consumable In App Purchase again and again?
-To seek a minimum library that doesn't suck?
+Tried of writing redundant codes for non-consumable In-App Purchase again and again?
+To seek a simple and minimum library that doesn't suck?
 Here you are.

-`NCIAPHelper` is a very simple and minimum wrapper for non-consumable In App Purchase, only one method to rule them all:
+`NCIAPHelper` is a very very lightweight wrapper for non-consumable In-App Purchase, only one method to rule them all:

 	+ (void)purchaseProductWithID:(NSString *)productID completionHandler:(NCIAPHelperCompletionHandler)completionHandler errorHandler:(NCIAPHelperErrorHandler)errorHandler;